anosatsuk124/jujutsu-summarize-hook/src/vcs_cc_hook/templates/git/commit_description.md

 Please respond in {language}.
 Please write any messages in {language}.

-Generate a brief revision description for the file operation.
+Generate a brief commit message for the file operation.

 ## File Information:
 - Tool: {tool_name}